 This jacket is ideal for cross-country rides and light downhill use.
 It fits well under your jersey and feels like a base layer, and you soon forget that you are wearing it.
 The best part of this, is the back and shoulder protection.
 It feels tough enough to withstand a decent wipe out, but the back protector could be longer.

 You will feel comfortable in this jacket.
 It is thin and well ventilated to allow you to ride all day without overheating.

 661 Evo Compression body armour is available from these online shops

 Pros: Comfortable and good protection

-Cons: Rib area may feel a bit vulnerable compared to the rest of the jacket.
-If we are being picky, the back protector could be a bit longer.
+Cons: Lower back area may feel a bit vulnerable compared to the rest of the jacket.

 Sometimes lightweight mountain bike body armour just won’t cut it, and you need something a bit more substantial.
 There are some really great mountain bike body armour suits for downhill mountain biking.
 These offer a lot of protection in order to take care of you in serious situations.
 You may be hitting the black downhill trails in the french alps, or just want some extra protection for other reasons.
 However, these are overkill for enduro or cross-country rides, and you may find that they get tiresome if you are pedaling all day.